Compensation for meningitis misdiagnosis River Falls lawsuit nets $2.5 million dollar settlement amount

 As our Milwaukee personal injury attorneys do with all cases, we immediately set to work preparing this case for a hearing before a judge and jury.
 Our willingness to take cases to trial, and even to appeal if necessary, is well-known in Wisconsin legal circles—and bolstered by the fact we literally wrote the definitive book on trial law in Wisconsin: The massive Trial Handbook for Wisconsin Lawyers.

-Settlement reached in personal injury lawsuit over misdiagnosed meningitis
+Settlement reached in personal injury lawsuit over misdiagnosed meningitis in River Falls

 A jury began hearing our case, but just two days into the trial attorneys for the opposing side requested a settlement conference.
 Although Warshafsky Law is the polar opposite of “settlement mill” law firms, we are always willing to hear what the other side proposes.
 If it is not in the best interests of our clients, we let the attorneys for the opposing side know we’ll be seeing them in court.